KAROTT7/vite-plugin-react-views/README.md

 - sync(path): boolean

-  A route will be imported directly if return true.
+  A route will be imported synchronously if return true.

 ### Typescript
 ```js